 And the biggest challenge?
 According to Megan McCracken, Chair National Association of Women in Operations, it will be helping businesses understand the cost of not doing something about sexual harassment in the workplace.

 Even with the best intentions we are often reinforcing the status quo said Dr Victor Sojo from the Centre of Workplace Leadership.

 “Male awareness is shockingly limited – I speak of myself as well,” Sojo said.
 “There are all sorts of things we need to be conscious of; how we speak, not participating in all male panels, etc.”

 The pressure will be on for companies to take more of an external stance on such social issues.
-Robert Hillard from Deloitte and Peter Quigley from Westport Water joined Associate Professor Susan Ainsworth to discuss the rise of company advocacy.
+Robert Hillard from Deloitte and Peter Quigley from Westport Water joined Professor Susan Ainsworth to discuss the rise of company advocacy.

 They outlined the risks for companies taking a stance of issues particularly when their customer base is split on the topic.
 But, the message was clear: Be true to your company values.